flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-12-06-qq/index.md

     _key: card-2-73d138cb-94a1-406f-a225-fed1c78a3778
   - order: 2
     body: >-
-      > ‘Our American partners apparently believe that the situation has changed to such an extent that the U.S. should have such weapons.
+      "Our American partners apparently believe that the situation has changed to such an extent that the U.S. should have such weapons.
 What answer will they have from our side?
-It’s simple: we’ll do it too.’
+It’s simple: we’ll do it too."

       Russian President Vladimir President addressing U.S. threats to withdraw from a Cold War arms treaty that prohibits the construction of certain